-Fertilization: Feed your Soursop tree every 3 months with a 10-10-10 formula at half pound per year for the the first year.
+Fertilization: Feed your Soursop tree every 3 months with a 10-10-10 formula at a half pound per year for the first year.
 Increase to 1 pound the following year and 3 pounds for every year thereafter.

 Pruning: Soursop trees don’t require much pruning once the initial shaping is attained.
 Only prune off dead branches or limbs once the harvesting is over.